-Starting from the 2017/18 school year, an additional teaching post at the APSM rank is provided by phases in 3 years to each public sector ordinary primary school to facilitate the assignment of a designated teacher to take up the role of SENCO to coordinate matters relating to special educational needs.
-The post will not be included in calculating the graduate teacher ratio in the teaching staff establishment. (updated on 1 September 2017)
+Starting from the 2017/18 school year, an additional teaching post at the APSM rank is provided by phases in 3 years to each public sector ordinary primary school to facilitate the assignment of a designated teacher to take up the role of SENCO to lead, manage and coordinate matters relating to special educational needs.
+Starting from the 2019/20 school year, the rank of SENCO in schools with the Learning Support Grant (LSG) meeting the specific threshold will be upgraded to the PSM rank.
+The arrangement of SENCO for schools with the LSG not meeting the specific threshold will be the same as that of the 2017/18 school year.
+The additional teaching post at the APSM rank will not be included in calculation of the number of senior teacher posts in the teaching staff establishment.
+Schools are advised to refer to the relevant circular currently in force for details of the provision of SENCO. (updated on 1 September 2019)